 LAs help facilitate collaboration among learning teams by formatively assessing student understanding and asking guiding questions.
 This can occur through the facilitation of small discussions groups in classes and/or in recitations/help sessions.
 LAs will use good questioning skills and work to involve all students in meaningful group work.
 They also meet weekly with their faculty instructors to plan for the upcoming week, reflect on the previous week, and analyze student assessment data.

 LAs from all departments are required to take a special 2-credit pedagogy course where they reflect on their own teaching and learning and make connections to relevant education literature.
 This course is offered both Fall and Spring semesters.
-It can be taken either concurrently or prior to the course the LA is assisting with.
+It must be taken concurrently with your first LA experience.

 LAs will be expected to participate in a variety of observations, assessments, and questionnaires.
 The data will help track LAs' experiences and will be used to improve the LA Program in the future.